Creating Tax Determination Rules in the SuiteTax Latam Engine

 -

-Under Issuer Information, add information about the issuer of the transaction that you want NetSuite to consider in the tax determination process:
+Under Issuer Information, add details about the issuer of the transaction that you want NetSuite to consider for tax determination.

 -